celeritas-project/celeritas/doc/appendices/development.rst

 Code performance is important but so is developer time.
 When possible, minimize the amount of code touched by NVCC.
-(NVCC's error output is also rudimentary compared to modern clang/gcc, so that's another reason to prefer them compiling your code.)
+(NVCC's error output is also rudimentary compared to modern clang/GCC, so that's another reason to prefer them compiling your code.)

 Prefer single-state classes
 ---------------------------

 As much as possible, make classes "complete" and valid after calling the constructor.
-Don't have a series of functions that have to be called in a specific order to put the class in a workable state.
-(And when it is not possible,  code must be put in place to automatically detect (and warn the developer) if the specific order is not respected).
+Try to avoid "finalize" functions that have to be called in a specific order to put the class in a workable state.
+If a finalize function *is* used, implement assertions to detect and warn the developer if the required order is not respected.

 When a class has a single function (especially if you name that function ``operator()``), its usage is obvious.
 The reader also doesn't have to know